All Products

-Qwen2.5 is an open-source large language model (LLM) series developed by Alibaba Cloud.
-This series includes multiple versions, such as Base and Instruct, and multiple sizes to suit diverse computing needs.
+Qwen2.5 is an open-source large language model series developed by Alibaba Cloud, with multiple versions (Base, Instruct) and sizes to suit diverse computing needs.
 PAI fully supports these models.
-This topic uses the Qwen2.5-7B-Instruct model as an example to demonstrate how to deploy, fine-tune, and evaluate models in the Model Gallery.
-The steps described apply to both the Qwen2.5 and Qwen2 series models.
+This topic uses Qwen2.5-7B-Instruct to demonstrate how to deploy, fine-tune, and evaluate models in Model Gallery.
+The steps apply to both Qwen2.5 and Qwen2 series models.

 Model overview